datavaluepeople/dvp-landing-static/content/assets/blog/phoenix-case-study/index.md

 Since launch, Phoenix has proven invaluable for peacebuilders worldwide, yielding several noteworthy outcomes:

-1. **Global reach**: Versions v1 and v2 of Phoenix have supported more than 50 peacebuilders, allowing them to analyze social media discourses and develop targeted interventions.
+1. **Global reach**: Versions v1 and v2 of Phoenix have supported hundreds of peacebuilders, allowing them to analyze social media discourses and develop targeted interventions.
 Including being one of the 31 of 770 projects accepted into the [Paris Peace Forum](https://www.elysee.fr/en/sommet-pour-l-action-sur-l-ia/2024/10/24/call-for-projects-from-the-paris-peace-forum-a-growing-interest-in-addressing-global-challenges-through-ai).